andrew-johnson-4/AI4P/README.md

 I suspect that strong normalization is possible in this language, but it remains an open problem.
 When type inference is complete we can say that the program is "at peace" so that is where this project name comes from.

 ### Language Specification

+[term] A term can always be represented as a lambda calculus term.
+[type] A type can always be represented nominally with possible internal structure expressable as a lamba calculus term.